vandenryv/introduction-to-rpi-pici-led-web-srv/README.md

 - Repeat the last 3 commands

 Now to code the blinking you can use the untitled file in front of you :
-- First we need to import a few things from the micropython firware.
-To interact with pins we need the `Pin` object, you will find it in the machine package.
-And to wait a bit between the different states we will need to use the `sleep()` function from the time package
+- First we need to import a few things from the micropython firmware.
+To interact with pins we need the `Pin` object, you will find it in the `machine` package.
+And to wait a bit between the different states we will need to use the `sleep()` function from the `time` package

 ```
 from machine import Pin